-There are some key things to consider when you are looking to purchase your pot, for me personally since I cold soak.
+There are some key things to consider when purchasing your pot, for me personally, since I cold soak.

-I actually chose the Vargo BOT Bottle Pot which is a 1000mL pot with a screw on lid which makes it possible to have a hot meal as well as soak depending on the day and circumstances.
+I actually chose the Vargo BOT Bottle Pot, a 1000mL pot with a screw-on lid that makes it possible to have a hot meal and soak depending on the day and circumstances.

-There are all sizes from small little cups to large 1000mL backpacking pots so you need to decide what is best for you
+There are loads of cooking pot sizes, from small little cups to large 1000mL backpacking pots, so you need to decide what is best for you

-For me I like to have enough water to make coffee as well as have some left over in case I want to cold soak or make dinner so the 1000mL size was perfect, but this all comes down to personal preference.
+For me, I like to have enough water to make coffee as well as have some leftovers in case I want to cold soak or make dinner, so the 1000mL size was perfect, but this all comes down to personal preference.

 The weight of the pot also goes up with size so if you are looking to save on ounces then you might want to consider a smaller pot.

-The next thing is what will you be cooking?
-If you are only looking to boil water for coffee or tea in the morning then a small pot might suffice, but if you want to make full meals then a larger pot may be necessary.
+The next thing is, what will you be cooking?
+If you are only looking to boil water for coffee or tea in the morning, then a tiny pot might suffice, but if you want to make full meals, then a larger pot may be necessary.

-You will also find that some have a flatter wider base will sit better on the uneven grounds and help ensure overall stability.
+You will also find that some have a flatter wider base that will sit better on uneven grounds and help ensure overall stability.

 Some people like to have pot grippers which are great if you want to save on weight, but they can also add an extra step if you need to remove them each time.

-Then there is the good old bail handle which is simple and easy to use without the need for an extra gripper by being a quick top grab.
+Then there is the good old bail handle which is simple and easy to use without needing an extra gripper by being a quick top grab.

-Then you have my choice of cold soakiing which needs a sealed screw on lid to help hold in all the liquid while you wait for the absorbtion to occur.
+Then you have my choice of cold soaking, which needs a sealed screw-on lid to help hold in all the liquid while you wait for absorption.

 These metal pots typically come in three main types, aluminum, titanium, and stainless steel.

-Aluminum pots are going to be one of the lightest options but it is also the least durable, it is also not a great heat conductor so your pot may take longer to boil water.
+Aluminum pots are going to be one of the lightest options, but it is also the least durable.
+They are also not great heat conductor so your pot may take longer to boil water.

-Titanium is going to be a little bit more expensive than aluminum but it is much more durable and a better heat conductor.
+Titanium will be slightly more expensive than aluminum, but it is much more durable and a better heat conductor.

-Stainless steel is going to be the heaviest option but it is also the most durable and a great heat conductor but leads to hot spots and poor overall cooking.
+Stainless steel will be the heaviest option, but it is also the most durable and a great heat conductor, but it leads to hot spots and poor overall cooking.

-The majority of thru-hikers will have a titanium pot as they are very common and the prices are so little different they are the best investment to buy once.
+Most thru-hikers will have a titanium pot as they are ubiquitous, and the prices are so little different that they are the best investment to buy once.